Connor Hamlett

-Early years
+Early life

 Hamlett was a three-year letterman in football at Meadowdale High School in Lynnwood, Washington as a tight end.
 He earned second-team All-WesCo League 3A honors his junior season.
 He recorded 43 receptions for 648 yards and six touchdowns his senior year, earning second-team All-State, Associated Press Class 3A honorable mention All-State, and first-team All-WesCo League 3A honors.
 He also played defensive end his senior year, which was his first year playing on the defensive line.
 Meadowdale High finished with an 11–1 record his senior year; winning the first 11 games before losing in the Class 3A state quarterfinals.
 He was selected to participate in the 2010 Class 3A/4A East–West All-Star Football Game as part of the West Team but chose not to play in the game.
 In addition to lining up at the normal tight end spot, Hamlett was also used split out wide at the wide receiver spot while at Meadowdale.

 He was also a three-year letterman in basketball.
 He earned second-team All-WesCo South honors his junior year in 2008–09 as Meadowdale won a share of the WesCo South title, won the 3A District 1 title and also finished sixth in the Class 3A state tournament.
 He was team co-captain his senior year and garnered first-team All-WesCo South accolades after averaging 19 points and 10 rebounds.
 In the 2010 Class 3A state boys basketball tournament, Hamlett averaged 24 points and 10 rebounds per game and earned first-team All-Tournament honors as Meadowdale High finished in fifth place.
 The team also finished second in the 3A District 1 tournament and second in the WesCo South.
 He was named The Heralds 2010 All-Area Boys Basketball Player of the Year.

 He earned two letters in track as well.
 He graduated from Meadowdale High School in 2010.